scottfrederick/groovy-ddlutils/README.markdown

       }
     }

+When using a JDBC connection configuration to write a schema to a database, a few additional parameters can be used.
+The `dropTablesBeforeCreation` parameter can be set to `true` to cause the tables in the schema to be dropped before attempting to add them.
+The `continueOnError` parameter can be set to `true` to cause the script to continue trying to create the schema in the target database when an error is detected.
+Here is an example of a JDBC connection configuration with these additional
+parameters:

+    'mysql-test' {
+      database = 'test'
+      jdbc {
+        url = 'jdbc:mysql://localhost:3306/test'
+        driverClassName = 'com.mysql.jdbc.Driver'
+        username = 'test'
+        password = 'test'
+      }
+      dropTablesBeforeCreation = true
+      continueOnError = true
+    }

 XML input/output configurations contain the name of an input and/or output file.
 Here is an example of an XML configuration:

     xml {